nf2337/Mapping-Global-Foodscapes/tutorial7.md

 ## Objectives:

 The ojectives of this tutorial is to use **Social Explorer**, a platform for easy access to demographic information about the United States to download data from the census.
-Bard College Libraries provides access to Social Explorer through the (library resources)[https://blogs.bard.edu/library/social-explorer/].
+Bard College Libraries provides access to Social Explorer through the [library resources](https://blogs.bard.edu/library/social-explorer/).

 ## Exploring Social Explorer

-Head to the (Social Explorer)[https://blogs.bard.edu/library/social-explorer/] through the Bard Libaries page.
+Head to the [Social Explorer](https://blogs.bard.edu/library/social-explorer/) through the Bard Libaries page.
 Please take a moment to log into your account, using the G Mail log in with your bard Username and Address.
 You will be forwarded to this page.
 Please make sure that you've accessed your account, so you can save your queries and tables, then Click Explore to begin.

 ![Image 1](/Mapping-Global-Foodscapes/assets/img/Tutorial-7/1-Tutorial-7.png)